remeessalam/scanf/copycode.md

                     Innovation at Heart
                   </h6>
                   <p className="desc mt-2">
-                    At [you company name], innovation is at the core of everything we do.
+                    At SCANF, innovation is at the core of everything we do.
 We continuously embrace emerging technologies and industry trends to craft future-ready solutions that redefine possibilities.
 Our mission is to deliver solutions